-Here’s a breakdown of the age recommendations for the Nintendo Switch Games available to buy in the UK today.
-(Jan 2019)…
+Here’s a breakdown of the age recommendations for some of the Nintendo Switch Games available to buy in the UK today. …

 Suitable for children aged 3 and over:

-Mario Kart 8, Just Dance 2019, Sonic Mania Plus, Super Mario Party, Fifa 19, Rocket League, Donkey Kong Country, Monopoly.
+Mario Kart 8, Just Dance 2019, Sonic Mania Plus, Two point hospital, Super Mario Party, Fifa 19, Rocket League, Donkey Kong Country, Monopoly.
 Mario Tennis Aces, Captain Toad: Treasure Tracker, Sports Party, Carnival Games, Nickelodeon Kart Racers.
 Go Vacation, Crayola Scoot, Legendary Fishing, Paw Patrol on a roll and Farming Simulator, and Dr Kawashima’s Brain Training.

 Suitable for children aged 7 and over:

 Pokemon: Let’s Go, Minecraft, Super Mario Odyssey, Splatoon 2, Mario + Rabbids Kingdom.
 Lego DC Super – Villains, 1,2, Switch, Lego City Undercover, Crash Bandicoot, Cars 3, Rayman Legends, Lego Worlds.
 Hello Neighbour, Hasbro Game Night, Minecraft Story Mode, Fitness Boxing, Harry Potter Collection.
 Marvel Super Heroes 2, The Escapists 2, Lego Ninjago, The Incredibles, Pokken Tournament, Adventure Time: Pirates.
-Hotel Transylvania 3, Sushi Striker, Sonic Forces, and Yokus Island Express, and Layton’s Mystery Journey.
+Hotel Transylvania 3, Sushi Striker, Sonic Forces, Yokus Island Express, and Layton’s Mystery Journey.

 Suitable for children aged 12 and over: